Find out how the ATA Carnet works, what to do at customs, and what happens if your goods are lost, destroyed or stolen.

 Not returning the goods to the UK

-You’ll need to contact the customs authority in the country where the goods will remain to complete any customs documents they require and for them to note on the carnet which items are not being returned.
+You’ll need to contact the customs authority in the country where the goods will stay to complete any customs documents they need and for them to note on the carnet which items are not being returned.

 As the goods are no longer a temporary export from the UK, you’ll also need to complete a C88 (SAD) export declaration in UK to replace the temporary export made under the carnet.

 Send the C88 (SAD) and your carnet to the National ATA Carnet Unit for clearance.
 The unit will note the items that will not be re-imported and return the carnet to you.